Shell-less chick embryo culture: Modern improvements

-After the incredible success of full-term shell-less chick embryogenesis in 1988, the turn of the century came a turning of focus towards optimization of this in vitro protocol by focusing a lot more on nutrients like calcium with continued attention to aeration and other environmental control.
+After the success of full-term shell-less chick embryogenesis in 1988, with the turn of the century came a turning of focus towards optimization of this in-vitro protocol through an increased focus on nutrients, like calcium, with continued attention to aeration and other environmental control.
 A workable technique for all stages of the full development process was established.
-A major convergence started to accelerate between chick embryo cultures and other embryo cultures such as quail for example.
-By using chicken eggshells as vessels, Kamihira et al in 1998 found that oxygen-enriched conditions improved viability during mid-stage culture, increasing hatchability to 30% and that adding calcium lactate, along with oxygen aeration, further raised the hatchability to 80%, addressing calcium shortages in shell-less cultures.
+A major convergence started to accelerate between chick embryo cultures and other embryo cultures, such as quail for example.
+By using chicken eggshells as vessels, Kamihira et al. in 1998 found that oxygen-enriched conditions improved viability during mid-stage culture, increasing hatchability to 30% and that adding calcium lactate, along with oxygen aeration, further raised the hatchability to 80%, addressing calcium shortages in shell-less cultures.
 Although this paper does use chicken embryo culture and just the chicken shell as an artificial vessel for quail embryo culture, it has been cited as a foundational study for more recent papers studying similar things in shell-less chick embryo cultures.

-We start to see more focus on calcium and its role.
+A greater focus on calcium and its role has begun to take place.
 In 2014, Tahara and Obara transferred chick embryos "to the culture vessel after 55-56 h incubation, more than 90% of embryos survived until day 17 when a polymethylpentene film was used as a culture vessel with calcium lactate and distilled water supplementations.
 The aeration of pure oxygen to the surviving embryos from day 17 yielded a hatchability of 57.1% (8 out of 14).
 Thus, we successfully achieved a high hatchability with this method in chicken embryo culture using an artificial vessel."
 Even papers focusing purely on optimizing an artificial environment such as a novel square glass artificial egg designs in 2015 made of Glass and exact cubes for improvements in measurement and visibility show this desire to implement calcium for better results.

-Even further evidence of calcium in development from Dunn in 2023 and year after that he had demonstrated for the first time unincubated eggs successfully incubated in shell-less culture for first 69-70hrs.
-It used new turntable apparatus.
-Along with improvements to visual study and developmental dynamics using transparent films and more elaborate set ups, modern studies into shell-less chick embryo cultures remains focused on environment and nutrient optimization.
+Even further evidence of calcium in development from Dunn in 2023; the following year, he demonstrated for the first time unincubated eggs successfully incubated in shell-less culture for first 69–70 hours.
+It used a new turntable apparatus.
+Along with improvements to visual study and developmental dynamics using transparent films and more elaborate set ups, modern studies on shell-less chick embryo cultures remain focused on environment and nutrient optimization.